The Average Cost for Wedding Photography 2024 Update

 While experience is a significant factor in evaluating a wedding photographer, expertise is absolutely critical.

-At the heart of a wedding photographer’s expertise is their ability to capture any given wedding.
-While experience often accompanies expertise, it’s entirely possible that a photographer who has been in the industry for over a decade may not have the same level of technical skill as someone who has been around for only five years.
+I don’t mean their physical capabilities, but their ability to plan, perform, adjust the plan if needed, and capture any given wedding.
+While experience often accompanies expertise, it’s entirely possible that a photographer who has been in the industry for over a decade may not have the same level of technical skill as someone who has only been around a few years.
 That’s why I have separated expertise and experience into their own distinct sections.

 A photographer’s business skills, including their ability to create stability and provide consistently exceptional service, also contribute to their expertise.
 As a result, expertise is a valuable asset that often translates to higher prices due to its direct correlation with demand and desirability.